Frequently asked questions

 To filter charge points is easy!
 On the Map page, tap the Filters icon, then tap any filter options you want and then ‘Apply’ to filter using the filters you have selected.

 There are many ways to filter the charge point data, including by EV model, connector, charge point power, network, location type, payment and access.
-In addition there are some enhanced filters available with Zapmap Premium.
+In addition there are some enhanced filters available with Zapmap Premium such as price.

 Additional enhanced filters are unlocked by subscribing to Zapmap Premium.
 With a subscription you can filter by new charge points added in the last 30 days, locations with multiple charge points, the location user rating and more detailed location types.